bogdanrbucur/Ship-Weather/README.md

 26/07/2021: Turns out containers don't run cross-architecture so I had to build another container on my Raspbery Pi to run on ARM64 architecture.
 Also available on [Docker Hub](https://hub.docker.com/repository/docker/bbr91/shipweather_arm).

 29/07/2021: Integrated Google App Engine with Google Cloud Build for Continous Deployment upon master branch update.
-Added cloudbuild.yaml.
-This builds the app and deploys it as is, without containerzation.
+Added `cloudbuild.yaml` to build the app and deploy it as is, without containerzation.